-- i.
-Evidence of completion of a bachelor's degree from an accredited institution, including official transcripts of all previous undergraduate and graduate work from the originating institution. - ii.
-Evaluation of the candidate's academic record. - iii.
-Personal essays. - iv.
-An interview report from a member of the Committee on Graduate Studies and the program director. - v.
-A non-refundable application fee. - vi.
+XII.A.1.a.i.
+Evidence of completion of a bachelor's degree from an accredited institution, including official transcripts of all previous undergraduate and graduate work from the originating institution.

+XII.A.1.a.ii.
+Evaluation of the candidate's academic record.

+XII.A.1.a.iii.
+Personal essays.

+XII.A.1.a.iv.
+An interview report from a member of the Committee on Graduate Studies and the program director.

+XII.A.1.a.v.
+A non-refundable application fee.

+XII.A.1.a.vi.
 Two letters of recommendation.

-ii.
+XII.A.1.b.
 Candidacy Application